 - Incorrectly Configured Products: Often times order entry systems rely on local rules engines to determine whether or not a product configuration or configured bundle of products can be purchased.
 These rules engines are often disjointed from the fulfillment systems and many times result in orders being placed for configurations that cannot be fulfilled.
 Like the other examples, this typically necessitates that a customer service agent call the customer and help them through their configuration or cancel the order.

 - Poor Conditional Handling of Orders: Many retailers allow customers to enter notes or special instructions that help dictate how their order should be handled, fulfilled, or shipped.
 However, they are often just plain text fields with no conditional logic for routing.
 In many organizations an individual must physically process the instructions and route the order accordingly.
 Many times, however, customers don’t enter instructions at all and instead elect to call their sales/customer service representative or abandon the order all-together in favor of purchasing elsewhere.

 Increasing order automation can be a great way to improve operational efficiency, particularly for retailers.
-If implemented correctly this may impact your business in the following ways:

 - Allow re-positioning of resources to focus on other strategic initiatives that will either drive revenue or further improve operational efficiency.